torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

       loaded.

     /sys/fs/nfs/net/nfs_client/identifier
-      This virtual file, available since Linux 5.3, is local to the network namespace in which it is accessed and so can provide distinction between network namespaces (containers) when the hostname remains uniform.
+      This virtual file, available since GNU/Linux 5.3, is local to the network namespace in which it is accessed and so can provide distinction between network namespaces (containers) when the hostname remains uniform.